 http://hondaspree.net/wiki/index.php5?t ... ion_Ratios

 We had a classic car and bike rally in town the other day, so mine wasn't the only one cruising.
 I'd be at the stop light and I could twist the throttle and be able to lift my (300+lb fatazz) feet up to the floorboard without having to give it a Flintstones push to keep it going, but acceleration from a dead stop will annoy people in back of you slightly, at least till you pick up to 10mph, then it flows well into traffic at 40+.
 That was using 15:81 Taz gears.
 Great for long stretch driving, terrible for block to block traffic lights.
 My skinny 115lb daughter can get on it and just GO!!
 For a realistic speed boost, skip the fries with that cheeseburger fatso.
-It's a Spree, you got 1 gear, choose high or low, you can't have it both ways and that sugs the big one.
+It's a Spree, you got 1 gear and the scooter is only rated for 180lbs max, choose high or low, you can't have it both ways and that sugs the big one.
 Myself personally, I chose BOTH ways.
 Of course... took me 2 Sprees.
 1 for congested driving, 1 for open.
 If ever there is a time you should rethink by saying "keep up with traffic", it would be now, define "TRAFFIC" You don't HAVE TO buy Taz gears if you are a cheapskate....
 NOW you can try the pulley mod with an AX24 belt... if you dare, wouldn't do both together unless your wanna be stupid slow at launch, AND/OR are trying for a world's Speed record on a stock AF05 block or something..

 http://hondaspree.net/wiki/index.php5?t ...
 Pulley_Mod

 Step 8 Upsized carb